paulsilcock/gke-terraform/README.md

     * Workloads - scales to zero if not in use.
 Requires pod tolerations.
     * GPU - scales to zero if not in use.
 Requires pod tolerations.
   * Ingress:
-    * Configures `ingress-nginx` to use static (currently hard-coded!)
-IP address for load balancing
+    * Configures `ingress-nginx` to use static IP address for load balancing
     * Uses `cert-manager` to monitor `Ingress` objects and create `Certificate`s as appropriate.
 Uses a `ClusterIssuer` to request certificates from [`letsencrypt`](https://letsencrypt.org/)
   * Namespaces
     * Creates `dev`, `staging` and `prod` environment namespaces